-Graduates actively pursue Christ-like character formation and are exposed to both the biblical and theoretical foundations of church planting, along with effective church planting strategies and culturally relevant church growth principles in the context of contemporary North American society.
+Students are exposed to both the biblical and theoretical foundations of church planting, along with effective church planting strategies and culturally relevant church growth principles in the context of contemporary North American society.
 All church planting classes are taught by those who have first-hand experience in church planting.
-To maximize the integration of classroom instruction and ministry experience, students visit several recent church plants and serve in a church plant for a four-month Supervised Ministry Experience under the supervision of an effective church planter.
+To maximize the integration of classroom instruction and ministry experience, students visit several recent church plants.